afberg/blog/content/blog/ie-is-immortal.md

 What about all of those companies I mentioned earlier?
 They had invested thousands or even millions of dollars building products using a technology that was no longer supported by modern browsers.
 What were they to do?
 Well upgrading their browsers wasn't an option as that would meean they would have to scrap their products.
 Microsoft had touted ActiveX as a way to build a newer, better web and it no longer was.
 Meanwhile they were loosing the browser wars and were developing a new browser, Edge, but couldn't scrap their old one.
 I'm sure you can imagine what happened next.
 IE11 kept coming bundled with new versions of windows, and companies were given a way to keep using their widely unsupported products.

+And so, there are still plenty of products going around built in ActiveX and just as many companies enforcing it on their users.
+I had this experience myself only a year ago while working on a project for a customer.
+I was required to have a whole separate laptop only to access one single system used for bug reports, it's crazy.

+## All is not lost

+So will IE be around forever?
+Probably not.
+But it's already [years] years old and will probably stick around for a while longer[em]especially in larger organizations that are facing difficutlies migrating from their current software (and who are not taking the opinions of their IT personell seriously enough).

 For frontend developers the hatred runs so deep for IE that it's become an internal joke in the community.